tom-seddon/b2/doc/Installing-on-Linux.md

 The build and test will make use of as many CPU cores/threads as `nproc` reports.
 If this awakens the OOM killer, supply `NPROC=N` on the command line to have it do only `N` jobs at once.
 (For example' `make NPROC=1`.
-It will It will be quite normal for this to take even longer than you'd expect.)
+It will be quite normal for this to take even longer than you'd expect.)

 ## Install